On the complexity of estimating ground state entanglement and free energy: Introduction

-\begin{restatable}{definition}{defFEA}(Free Energy Approximation ($\FEA$)) Given is a $k$-local Hamiltonian $H$ on $n$ qubits, inverse temperature $\beta$, and two parameters $a, b$ satisfying $b - a = 1/\poly(n)$.
-Decide: \begin{itemize} \item (YES case) The free energy of $H$ at inverse temperature $\beta$ is less than $a$.
-That is $\calF(H) \le a$. \item (NO case) The free energy of $H$ at inverse temperature $\beta$ is larger than $b$.
-That is, $\calF(H) \ge b$. \end{itemize} \end{restatable} We show: \begin{restatable}{theorem}{thmFEA} for all $O(1)$-local Hamiltonians, $\FEA$ is in $\qqQAM$. \end{restatable} Thus, we obtain a bound on the power of additive approximations to the free energy, or equivalently, relative error approximations to a quantum partition function.
+We show: \begin{restatable}{theorem}{thmFEA} For $k = O(1)$ and $\bt \ge \frac{1}{\poly(n)}$, $\FEA$ is contained in $\qqQAM$. \end{restatable} Thus, we obtain a bound on the power of additive approximations to the free energy, or equivalently, relative error approximations to a quantum partition function.
 It is unclear however, how $\qqQAM$ relates to the best previously known bound $\p^{\#\p}$.

+Unlike the case of $\HELES$, we only manage to show containment in $\qqQAM$ for $\FEA$.
+This might seem surprising as the problems seem very similar: both combine low energy and high entropy.
+The reason for this difference is that our techniques for embedding (the Stinespring representation of) a $\qqQAM$-complete channel problem requires registers to be traced out, both for the Stinespring representation as well as to deal with the register added for the clock.
+In $\HELES$ this can be done by including those registers in the $B$ part, which is traced out before the entropy is considered.
+Contrarily, our definition of $\FEA$ does not allow such a thing, causing the difference.

 \paragraph{2.
-Low entanglement and approximately product ground states: $\QMAt$.} We tie the complexity of our next two problems to $\QMAt$~\cite{kobayashiQuantumMerlinArthurProof2003}, a class notorious for resisting anything but non-trivial complexity bounds $\QMA\subseteq\QMAt\subseteq\NEXP$.\\
+Low entanglement and approximately product ground states: $\QMAt$ and $\QMA$.} We tie the complexity of our next two problems to $\QMAt$~\cite{kobayashiQuantumMerlinArthurProof2003}, a class notorious for resisting anything but the trivial complexity bounds $\QMA\subseteq\QMAt\subseteq\NEXP$.\\

-\emph{2.1 Low entanglement low energy states.} Our third problem is a seemly innocuous variant of HELES, in which we seek a \emph{low} entanglement state (as opposed to a high entanglement one).
+\emph{2.1 Low entanglement low energy states.} Next, we consider the other side of the coin: low rather than high entropy/entanglement states.
+Our third problem is a seemingly innocuous variant of HELES, in which we seek a \emph{low} entanglement state (as opposed to a high entanglement one).